 Glenpatrick Bridge Walk

-The second half of this walk is particularly interesting as you take a trip back in time under the north eastern slopes of Knockanaffrin Ridge along part of the old and very scenic "Clonmel to Kilmeadean" road, just 30 minutes from Gold Coast Golf Resort Hotel.
+The second half of this walk is particularly interesting as you take a trip back in time under the north eastern slopes of Knockanaffrin Ridge along part of the old and very scenic "Clonmel to Kilmeadean" road, just 30 minutes from Gold Coast Resort Dungarvan.
 This military road was built in the early 19th century (as so many military roads were) in response to the 1798 Rebellion and local faction fighting.

 Glenshelane Woods Walk

-Glenshelane consists of a long wooded glen that runs either side of the Glenshelane River, just 30 minutes from Gold Coast Golf Resort Hotel.
+Glenshelane consists of a long wooded glen that runs either side of the Glenshelane River, just 30 minutes from Gold Coast Resort Dungarvan.
 The woodland walk has an extensive network of forest roads, trails and bridges that give the walker a great variety of choice from short strolls to long distance walks.
 Walkers can expect to enjoy beautiful riverside walks through magnificent woodlands of conifers and broadleaves.

 Lady Louisa’s Walk

-Lady Louisa’s walk is primarily a woodland walk along the riverbank, just 30 minutes from Gold Coast Golf Resort Hotel.
+Lady Louisa’s walk is primarily a woodland walk along the riverbank, just 30 minutes from Gold Coast Resort Dungarvan.
 Lady Louisa was the daughter of the 7th Duke of Devonshire, ancestor of the current owner of Lismore Castle, the 12th Duke of Devonshire.
 The Spout is a natural spring well that provided water for the estate workers in the castle until the early part of the nineteenth century.
 One can expect to find woodland plants such as beech, ash, ferns, spindle tree, holly and ivy as well as wood sorrel, golden saxifrage and wild garlic to name but a few.

 Lough Mohra Walk (Comeraghs)

-The Lough Mohra National Looped Walk is the longer of the two loops in Glenpatrick Woods, encompassing the features of the An Rathbeag looped walk, just 30 minutes from Gold Coast Golf Resort Hotel.
+The Lough Mohra National Looped Walk is the longer of the two loops in Glenpatrick Woods, encompassing the features of the An Rathbeag looped walk, just 30 minutes from Gold Coast Resort Dungarvan.
 The Lough Mohra Coum lies under the Knockanaffrin Ridge.
 This coum is a marshy hollow created by glaciation.
 It is worth while spending some time in this serene place and enjoying the stunning views.
 On a clear day you will see the peak of Slievenamon, the historic Kilcash on the eastern slopes of Slievenamon and the Walsh Mountains in the gap between Slievenamon as well as the lower hills of Kilkenny.